PoodleApp/arfe-protocol/Activity-over-Email.markdown

 but Activity over Email clients should only display attachments that are explicitly listed in the activity in cases where the primary content of an email message is an `Activity`.
-This is partly to make it possible to use ARFE to modify the attachments presented with a message.

 In cases where the primary content of an email message is not an `Activity` the client should infer an `Activity` that includes a list of attachments based on